Tailor Man — User Manual

 Customers tab

-• Top 10 customers — by total spend.
+• Top 10 customers — by total spend within the period.

-• Repeat customers — list with first and last order dates.
+• Repeat customers — customers with 2+ orders, with first and last order dates.

 • Retention rate — % of customers who placed more than one order.